 Can I search multiple airports on Google Flights?

 Absolutely!
-This is the point that I hope I’ve driven home for you, that you can use Google Flights in extremely customizable ways to find and plan the best epic quests.
+This is the point that I hope I’ve driven home for you, you can use Google Flights in extremely customizable ways to find and plan the best epic quests.

 If you want to compare flights from different cities, the first thing you have to do is click the little plus sign in the departures box.
 Then, go ahead and type in the cities you’re thinking about flying out of.
 It will populate options in the drop-down, which you can select accordingly to continue your search.